kurttheviking/cubed/README.md

 - `g` for guages
 - `s` for sets

-once you start using cube's evaluator against this collection, cube will also automatically generate a `gorets_metrics` colleciton. for example, this evaluator request would sum the received counts at 1 minute intervals. (remember: cube's evaluator uses [fixed resolution times](https://github.com/square/cube/wiki/Evaluator))
+once you start using cube's evaluator against this collection, cube would generate a `gorets_metrics` colleciton. for example, this evaluator request would sum the received counts at 1 minute intervals. (remember: cube's evaluator uses [fixed resolution times](https://github.com/square/cube/wiki/Evaluator))

 ```
 http://localhost:1081/1.0/metric?expression=sum(gorets(c))&step=6e4